status-im/swarms/ideas/092-disc-v5-research.md

 Goal Date: 2018-05-18

 Description:
-- [ ] increase awarness by changing the UI copy that Rinkeby network uses Discovery protocol,
+- [x] increase awarness by changing the UI copy that Rinkeby network uses Discovery protocol,
 - [ ] ~~make LES working in Mainnet and Ropsten~~ (this is not in scope of this swarm as we haven't decided between LES vs ULC),
-- [ ] make sure the current MailServers as static peers work,
+- [x] make sure the current MailServers as static peers work,
-- [ ] run a job in Jenkins daily that will print network I/O statistics of Discovery mode (to make sure that changes we make to Discovery V5 actually improve it).
+- [x] run a job in Jenkins daily that will print network I/O statistics of Discovery mode (to make sure that changes we make to Discovery V5 actually improve it).

 ## Updates

 ### 2018-04-27

 - Added `Iteration 1`.

+### 2018-06-05

+- a [boothealth](https://github.com/status-im/boothealth/blob/master/main.go#L30:6) repo was created to measure performance of Discovery V5,
+- Grafana collects Discovery V5 metrics as well,
+- Discovery V5 is used in all networks with positive feedback,
+- LES support is not planned for beta at all.

 ## Exit criteria